rhubarbgroup/redis-cache/readme.txt

   * `WP_REDIS_PASSWORD` (default: _not set_)

       Accepts a value used to authenticate with a Redis server protected by password with the `AUTH` command.
+To use Redis 6's ACL, set this to a `['username', 'password']` array.

   * `WP_REDIS_TIMEOUT` (default: `5`)